Narcolapser/CMSContent/README.md

 ###0.5

 * Change content if view is maximized. - Check
-* Maximized view set:
+* Recreate config interface - partial check
+* Refactor views into classes to allow view specific properties and settings. - partial check
-  * Vertical Tabs - Check
+  * Refine Vertical Tabs
+  * Refine Tabs

+###0.6:

+* Integrate security into the portlet.
+Allow who sees what to be configured per page. (this will probably have to be done after uPortal5 up)
+* More layouts:
   * Vertical Tabs with right side pane
-  * Horizontal Tabs - Check
   * Horizontal Tabs with right side pane
   * Horizontal Tabs with left side Pane
   * Vertical tabs on right
-* Recreate config interface - Check
-* Refactor views into classes to allow view specific properties and settings. - partial check

-###0.6:

-* Integrate security into the portlet.
-Allow who sees what to be configured per page. (this will probably have to be done after uPortal5 up)